wahidcs50/PervoTransformer-AI-Driven-Optimization-of-Perovskite-Solar-Cells/README.md

 # PervoTransformer: AI-Driven Optimization of Perovskite Solar Cells

 **PervoTransformer** is a multi-model AI framework for the design and optimization of perovskite solar cells (PSCs).
-It combines **RoBERTa** for predictive modeling of power conversion efficiency (PCE) and **GPT-2** for generative design of new solar cell architectures.
+It combines **RoBERTa** for predictive modeling of power conversion efficiency (PCE) and **GPT-2** for generative design of new solar cell architectures.The framework also leverages MACE machine learning potentials for accurate force and energy predictions of Cs-Sn based perovskites.
+Using this approach, new high-PCE candidate structures were generated, enabling accelerated exploration and optimization of solar cell materials.
 ![PervoTransformer Architecture](Pervotransformer_final_architecture.png)

 ---